 The Fate of Treetops

-The City's lost opportunity became painfully evident when, within two years, the mansion and the 40 acres in Stamford were sold to Stamford-based Champion International Corp. for $2 million.
-The company purchased the 70 acres in Greenwich for $2.5 million.
+The City's lost opportunity became painfully evident when, within two years, Boston University sold the mansion and the 40 acres in Stamford to Champion International Corp. for $2 million.
+The company purchased the adjoining 70 acres in Greenwich for $2.5 million.
 Champion operated Treetops as a corporate guest and conference center and won high marks for corporate citizenship by caring for the property, allowing access via trails from the adjacent Mianus River Park, and continuing the annual Daffodil Festival.

 The final battle to save Treetops

-In the spring of 1997, Champion announced its intention to sell Treetops, kicking off a four-year battle to save the property from development.
-No price was announced.
-A group including SLCT President Percy Lee Langstaff, Peter Moss of the Mianus River Greenway Alliance, and several other open space advocates met with Cummings and Lockwood Attorney Ralph Nichols (who had represented the Libby Holman estate) to discuss the prospect of raising enough money to buy Treetops and preserve it, or persuading Champion to donate at least part of the land or accept a reduced price for it if it could be preserved.
+In 1997, Champion announced its intention to sell Treetops, kicking off a four-year battle to save the property from development.
+They did not state an asking price.
+Local conservationists formed a group to discuss raising money to buy and preserve Treetops, persuading Champion to donate a part of the land, or accepting a reduced price.
+Members included SLCT President Percy Lee Langstaff, Peter Moss of the Mianus River Greenway Alliance, several other open space advocates, and Cummings and Lockwood Attorney Ralph Nichols (who had represented the Libby Holman estate).

-The Town of Greenwich then determined that it would contribute $1.5 million of municipal funds rather than $3.5 million, and rely upon the Greenwich Land Trust to make up the difference.
+The Town of Greenwich determined that it would contribute $1.5 million of municipal funds rather than $3.5 million needed and rely upon the Greenwich Land Trust to make up the difference.
 Saving Treetops thus rested on the ability of the Stamford Land Conservation Trust and the Greenwich Land Trust to raise $5 million in 100 days.

 The Treetops legacy is saved

-The mansion was later sold by International Paper to SLCT friends Don and Lisa Brownstein, who have carefully restored many of the rooms to their original elegance.
-Through the generosity of the Brownsteins, Louis Schanker's studio became the home in 2006 of the Treetops Chamber Music Society's annual concert series. http://treetopscms.org/ In addition, and fittingly enough, the studio was the site in 2006 of a tribute to Percy Lee Langstaff, honoring her for her thirty years' service as President of the SLCT.
+IP later sold the mansion to SLCT friends Don and Lisa Brownstein, who have carefully restored many of the rooms to their original elegance.
+Through the generosity of the Brownstein's, Louis Schanker's studio became the home in 2006 of the Treetops Chamber Music Society's annual concert series. http://treetopscms.org/.
+Fittingly, the studio was the site in 2006 of a tribute to Percy Lee Langstaff, honoring her for her thirty years' service as President of the SLCT.

-More than seven decades have passed since Libby Holman first set foot on the grounds of her treasured Treetops, and 38 years since she died.
-Thankfully, her passionate desire to have her property preserved was fulfilled through the determined and tireless efforts of the SLCT and all the other community organizations, leaders and donors who answered the call.
-The land remains pristine, and the trails a joy to hike.
+More than eight decades have passed since Libby Holman first set foot on the grounds of her treasured Treetops and 50 years since she died.
+Thankfully, the SLCT, community organizations, leaders, and donors fulfilled her passionate desire to preserve her property.
+The land remains pristine, and the trails are a joy to hike.
 Treetops, its rich legacy intact, survives for future generations.